Armenian Genocide: A Historical Retrospective On ‘The First Holocaust’

 — Rep. Frank Pallone (@FrankPallone) April 22, 2018

-When Kardashian spoke out against the ad, she received a huge backlash from Turkish citizens, and from others online who believe that the Genocide isn’t real.
+When Kardashian spoke out against the ad, she received a huge backlash from Turkish citizens and from others online who believe that the genocide isn’t real.

 “Advocating the denial of a genocide by the country responsible for it—that’s not publishing a ‘provocative viewpoint,’ that’s spreading lies.
 It’s totally morally irresponsible, and, most of all, it’s dangerous.
 If this had been an ad denying the Holocaust, or pushing some 9/11 conspiracy theory, would it have made it to print?”